-The proposed rents for the Subject's one and two-bedroom units at 50 percent AMI are set below the maximum allowable rents, whereas the three-bedroom units at 50 percent AMI and one, two, and three-bedroom units at 60 percent AMI are set at maximum allowable levels.
+The proposed rents for the Subject's units at 50 percent AMI as well as its two and three-bedroom units at 60 percent AMI are set below the maximum allowable rents, whereas the one-bedroom units at 60 percent AMI are set at maximum allowable levels.
 The Subject will offer slightly inferior to slightly superior in-unit amenities in comparison to the LIHTC comparable properties.
-The Subject will offer slightly inferior to slightly superior property amenities in comparison to the LIHTC comparables as it will offer a business center/community room, which many of the comparables will lack.
+The Subject will offer slightly inferior to slightly superior to slightly superior property amenities in comparison to the LIHTC comparables as it will offer a business center/community room, which many of the comparables will lack.
 However, the Subject will not offer a playground or swimming pool, which is offered at several of the comparable developments.
 Overall, we believe that the proposed amenities will allow the Subject to effectively compete in the LIHTC market.